thayerz00r/robinhood-ai-trading-bot/README.md

 - Processes stocks in your portfolio and watchlists
 - Configurable buying and selling parameters

+## How It Works

+1. **Execution Interval:**
+   - The bot runs every set number of seconds, as defined by `BOT_RUN_INTERVAL_SECONDS`.

+2. **Stock Processing:**
+   - The bot takes the current available stocks in your portfolio and tries to make decisions based on moving averages and insights from OpenAI.
+   - It also processes stocks from your watchlists and makes decisions accordingly.

+3. **Decision Making:**
+   - For each stock, the bot decides whether to buy, sell, or hold based on predefined criteria and market data.

+4. **Error Handling:**
+   - Any errors encountered during processing are logged with a timestamp for debugging purposes.

 ## Installation

 1. **Clone the repository:**